oleganza/bitcoin-papers/SmartContractsSoftFork.md

 Example
 -------

-Lets say we want to implement a crowd-funding mechanism with massive control over funds.
+Lets say we want to implement a crowdfunding mechanism with democratic control over funds.

 N users commit funds invidually to a contract that enables company to unlock funds gradually (e.g. 25% every month over a course of 4 months), but a vote M-of-N allows to pull remaining funds proportionally to every participant (bankruptcy procedure).
 Company management will be able to commit to long-term contracts based on the contract, but if it mismanages the funds, investors can back out and save the remaining assets.